MyPureCloud/developer-center-blog/source/2024-03-15-cx-as-code-export-capabilities/index.md

 The exclude_filter_resources parameter ensures that resources of type “genesyscloud_routing_queue” are excluded from the export.
 In your Terraform configuration, you can use regular expressions to selectively include or exclude specific resources.

+Please take note that the resources include_filter and exclude_filter cannot be used simultaneously.
+They are mutually exclusive in the same export operation.

 For both include and exclude filters, directory is where the config and state files will be exported.
 Defaults will go to ```./genesyscloud```

+#### Supported Formats for Export:

+When ```export_as_hcl ``` is set to ```true```,the export format will be HCL.
+Conversely, if this is set to ```false```, the format will be JSON.
+This setting allows you to control whether everything is exported as a single large file or divided into smaller files.

-#### Replace Data source:
+#### Replace Data Source:

-If you want to export a specific data source instead of a resource, you may do so using this sample:
+If you want to replace an exported resource as a data source.
+There are several scenarios that might necessitate this approach.

+1. You have multiple Terraform projects each with their own backing state.
+You might need to look up a resource to reference in your project, but you don't want to export the reference object.
+Instead you want to convert it to a data source.

+2. You need to reference an item in your export that you don't want to export but still need to reference.

+ You may do so using this sample:

 ```hcl
 resource "genesyscloud_tf_export" "export" {